Are there mosquito-proof fabrics that will keep us safer outdoors?

 Cohasset mosquito control starts at home.

 While mosquito-proof clothing is a huge step for outdoor adventures, we must remember that treatment for prevention of mosquito-borne illnesses is important at home.
-Mosquito Squad of Boston Metro South is here to help protect your home and family with EPA-registered mosquito barrier protection spray, which eliminates up to 90% of the mosquitoes around your home for up to 21 days after application.
+Mosquito Squad of Boston Metro South is here to help protect your home and family with EPA-registered mosquito barrier protection mist, which eliminates up to 90% of the mosquitoes around your home for up to 21 days after application.